archernar/vim-session/README.md

 endfunc

 function! s:NewWindow(...)
-        " H is Left  L is Right  K is Top  J is Bottom vnew
+        " for wincmdH is Left  L is Right  K is Top  J is Bottom " H is Left  L is Right  K is Top  J is Bottom vnew
         let l:sz = tolower(a:1)